sequenceiq/slider/src/site/markdown/rolehistory.md

 in the cluster that have hosted instances of that role and which are not in use.
 There are then two possible strategies to select a role

-1. Ask for an instance anywhere in the cluster (policy in Hoya 0.5)
+1. Ask for an instance anywhere in the cluster (policy in Slider 0.5)
 1. Search the node map to identify other nodes which are (now) known about, but which are not hosting instances of a specific role -this can be used as the target for the next resource request.